eudaq/eudaq/README.md

 For Initialising and Configuring you have to Load to set the path to the the ini or conf file:
 - ../eudaq/user/example/misc/Ex0.ini
 - ../eudaq/user/example/misc/Ex0.conf

-As an example, the config files used during 2S module beam tests at DESY are given in:
-- ../eudaq/user/cms-phase2/misc/cmsph2_beam.ini
-- ../eudaq/user/cms-phase2/misc/cmsph2_beam.conf
-- ../eudaq/user/cms-phase2/misc/thresholdscan.scan
-To start the RunControl and all necessary modules to run the beam test at DESY, the STARTRUN.sh script was used which can be found at the same location.

 A description for operating the EUDET-type beam telescopes is under construction: https://telescopes.desy.de/User_manual